Understanding Your Credit File

 Knowing your credit file can save you money

 Did you know that the average family with a low credit rating spends an extra £1,170 each year on items of credit than those with a good credit rating?
 This includes mobile phone contracts, utility bills, loans and credit cards.
-By understanding what’s on your credit file and then improving it you could end up spending less over a typical month or year.
+By understanding what’s on your credit file and then improving it, you could end up spending less over a typical month or year.
 The first step is to start understanding what’s on your file and how it affects the credit you can get.

-Knowing your file can help you see a bigger picture, such as what items of credit you have as well as seeing how strong (or weak) your file is.
+Knowing your file can help you see a bigger picture, such as what items of credit you have as well as seeing how strong your file actually is.
 We’ve created three short videos with some of our First Response Finance team who work very closely to customers credit files - you could call them experts!
-These videos provide some great guidance on how you can improve your credit rating and how to manage your file going forward, which should ultimately save you money.
+These videos provide some great guidance on how you can improve your credit rating and how to manage your file going forward, which should ultimately save you money long term.

 Finding your information